yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 api = tweepy.API(auth, wait_on_rate_limit = True, wait_on_rate_limit_notify = True)
 ```

-Let's wrap this in a function that will authenticate using a user-provided key and secret key and either return an api object or exit after printing an error if authentication fails.
+Let's wrap this in a function that will authenticate using a user-provided key and secret key and either return an api object or exit after printing an error if authentication fails. `sys.exit(-1)` is what tells the function to exit if authentication fails.

 ```python
 def auth(key, secret):